ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

    - Portfolio management, algorithmic trading.
 5. **Healthcare**:
    - Personalized treatment recommendations, optimizing resource allocation.

-### Challenges:
-- Requires large amounts of computational resources.
-- Learning is slow, and the results may depend heavily on the design of reward functions and environments.

----

 ### A. Supervised Machine Learning (5 min )